kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ## Valheim Plus changes:

+- Global Server and Client Improvements
   - Enabled First Person mode - toggle it on/off with F10.
+- Game Rules, Difficulty, and Scaling
   - Slightly reduced enemy difficulty scaling while around other players.
   - Increased all experience/XP gains by 15%.
   - Increased food effect duration by 15%.
   - Increased armor item protection by 15%.
   - Increased weapon item durability by 20%.
   - Increased tool item durability (hammers, cultivators, hoes) by 300%.
   - Increased player maximum carry weight by 25%.
   - Increased auto-pickup range to 3 meters from 2.
   - Decreased Guardian Buff cooldown to 600 seconds from 1200.
   - Disabled auto-unequip upon entering deep water (or swimming).
   - Reduced fall damage by 15%.
   - Increased block rating by 30%.
   - Increased stamina recovery per second by 15%
   - Reduced stamina drain while running, jumping, and encumbered by 30%.
   - Reduced stamina drain while sneaking by 100%.
   - Reduced stamina drain while swinging weapons by 20%.
   - Reduced stamina drain while cultivating and fishing by 30%.
+- Building Mode
   - Allowed building/crafting in mystical areas.
   - Slightly increased comfort radius.
   - Actually enabled area/AoE repair (this was missed last time).
   - Enabled optional Grid Alignment function for building.
 Toggle it with F7 and hold Alt to align to grid.
+- Inventory Management and Looting
   - Slightly increased inventory slot counts for carts and boats to match certain chest capacities.
   - Upon reclaiming your grave (and items), item stacks will attempt to merge, to save space.
   - Teleportation restrictions are removed (you could not previously carry metal ore/bars through, among other things).
-**- Base item weights globally reduced by 20%.**
+  - **Base item weights globally reduced by 20%.**
-**- Max item stack sizes doubled.**
+  - **Max item stack sizes doubled.**
   - Dropped/lost items now float in water and are now retrievable.
   - Drop chances for non-guaranteed drop sources (such as scrap piles in dungeons) are doubled.
   - Slight increases in yields for some materials while chopping, mining, and picking.
   - Moderate increases in yields for copper and tin.
   - Wagon weight/capacity benefits improved by 20%.
+- Crafting
   - Slightly increased allowed workbench improvement placement range.
+- Production Structures
   - Bee hives produce twice as much honey per day.
-**- All production structures, including bee hives, now auto-deposit and auto-fuel with nearby chests up to 5m away.**
+  - **All production structures, including bee hives, now auto-deposit and auto-fuel with nearby chests up to 5m away.**
   - Fermenters produce twice the amount they used to.
   - Some production structures now show progress and time-to-produce figures on-screen.

 ## New Configuration